 • “How do you give and receive feedback?”

-Assessing: Alignment, communication style
+Assessing: Environment alignment, communication style

 10. Project management